Self-Guided Hiking: Capri & the Amalfi Coast

-It is a real pleasure to write about our new self guided hiking tour of Capri & the Amalfi Coast.
-As I sort through the details concerning our newest hiking tour in southern Italy, one thing stands out in my mind.
+It is a real pleasure to introduce our new self-guided hiking tour of Capri & the Amalfi Coast.
 The Amalfi Coast is truly enchanting.
 Who wouldn’t want to go there?

 The region surrounding Italy’s Sorrentine Peninsula has everything that you could ask for in a “civilized” hiking vacation, from scenic hillside walks like the Sentiero degli Dei (the Trail of the Gods), to quiet dinners beneath the pagliarelle, traditional straw canopies that transform your dinner table into an intimate dining experience.
 From natural wonders like the Faraglioni, three highly-photographed rock formations standing off the coast of Capri, to man-made luxuries like limoncello, a delectable lemon-flavored liqueur and specialty of the region, you’ll find something beautiful, delicious, or both, waiting around every corner.